 It’s actually a plant, and the white part used as the “petals” on these flowers is the core of the plant called Cucharilla in Spanish, Tií in Mixtec, and according to Wikipedia, “Great Desert Spoon” in English.
-Having never lived in an English speaking desert, I’ll have to trust Wikipedia on this one.
+Having never lived in an English-speaking desert, I’ll have to trust Wikipedia on this one.
 The plant, Dasylirion acrotrichum, looks like a skinny agave or Aloe Vera plant but is actually in the asparagus family.
 All the Dasylirion species are native to Mexico and grow in arid and semi-arid environments.
-When the plant is cut and pulled apart the leaves are connected to a bulb at the base which comes apart—think kind of like an artichoke—and when separated the base forms a spoon, cuchara, in Spanish, which was until about 30 years ago, commonly used as a spoon particularly for eating pozole at big fiestas.
+The leaves are connected to a bulb in the center which comes apart—think kind of like an artichoke—and when separated the base forms a spoon, cuchara, in Spanish, hence the name.
+Until about 30 years ago it was commonly used as a spoon, particularly for eating pozole at big fiestas.
 Now they are mostly used to make decorations.

 [Photo-the whole plant]

 But, the plant is seriously endangered.
-Mainly because they are a slow growing desert plant and it can take 12 to 15 years from germination of a seed until the plant flowers and releases seeds of its own.
+Mainly because it’s a slow-growing desert plant.
+It can take 12 to 15 years from germination of a seed until the plant flowers and releases seeds of its own.
 Many plants are cut before they have ever flowered.
-Like so many plants and animals today it also faces the loss of habitat due to urban sprawl, large scale agriculture and grazing.
+And, like so many plants and animals today it also faces the loss of habitat due to urban sprawl, large-scale agriculture, and grazing.

 In the Mixteca Baja region of Oaxaca, there is one community that has particularly dedicated itself to the making of cucharilla arches and decorations, Santiago Cacaloxtepec.
-This town located just 15 minutes from Huajuapan de Leon.
-There are three main times a year when arches are made, the town’s main festival on July 25th, during the Day of the Dead festivities on November 1st and 2nd, and for Good Friday during Easter week (dates vary) when they hold an arch making competition.
+This town is located 15 minutes from the city of Huajuapan de Leon.
+There are three main times a year when arches are made, the town’s main festival on July 25th, the Day of the Dead festivities on November 1st and 2nd, and Good Friday, during Easter week (dates vary) when they hold an arch making competition.

 Photo by Bertha Lilia González Trejo/Unidad Regional Huajuapan de Culturas Populares, Indígenas y Urbanas.

-It starts early Thursday morning when the arch making groups (the local cofradias, groups formed to carry out different festivals) gather along Hidalgo Street in town.
+The competition starts early Thursday morning when the arch-making groups (the local cofradias, groups which are formed to carry out different festivals) gather along Hidalgo Street in town.
 Cacaloxtepec is a small town and this street runs from the Cathedral on the town square to the town’s cemetery, so if you decide to visit it won’t be hard to find.
 They line up along the street where they are going to build, decorate, then raise the arches.